 S-1 Modeled Results and Goodness-of-Fit

-The use of historical data in developing the model shall be supported by rigorous methods published in currently accepted scientific literature.
+The use of historical data in developing the hurricane model shall be supported by rigorous methods published in current scientific and technical literature.

-Modeled and historical results shall reflect statistical agreement using currently accepted scientific and statistical methods for the academic disciplines appropriate for the various model components or characteristics.
+Modeled and historical results shall reflect statistical agreement using current scientific and statistical methods for the academic disciplines appropriate for the various hurricane model components or characteristics.

-Purpose: Many aspects of model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
+Purpose: Many aspects of hurricane model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
 Such fitted models must be checked to ensure that the distributions are reasonable.
 The chi-square goodness-of-fit test may not be sufficiently rigorous for demonstrating the reasonableness of models of historical data.

-This standard explicitly requires the modeling organization to have the results of data fitting with probability distributions available for the model assessments.
-Also, this standard requires the production of graphical and numerical statistical summaries by the modeling organization in advance of an on-site review (which could have the desirable effect in a self-audit of identifying potential problem areas).

 Relevant Forms: G-3, Statistical Standards Expert Certification